AbdullahGhassanRR/table-explorer-C/README.md

 # table-explorer-C
-You could display, search, and sort information on the table-like (e.g. excel, spreadsheet) with this code.
+You could display, search, and sort information on the table-like (e.g. excel, spreadsheet) files with this code.
 Due to fast-to-execute of C language, you could retrieve information faster especially in terms of big data.